vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

   - The margin account should not change as no additional margin is required (<a name="0019-MCAL-038" href="#0019-MCAL-038">0019-MCAL-038</a>)

-  - When the party switches to cross margin mode, the margin accounts will not be updated untill the next MTM(<a name="0019-MCAL-036" href="#0019-MCAL-036">0019-MCAL-036</a>)
+  - When the party switches to cross margin mode, the margin accounts will not be updated until the next MTM(<a name="0019-MCAL-036" href="#0019-MCAL-036">0019-MCAL-036</a>)

   - The order will be rejected if the party does not have enough asset in the general account(<a name="0019-MCAL-037" href="#0019-MCAL-037">0019-MCAL-037</a>)